mihirobendre/my-coe332-hws/homework08/README.md

 ## Instructions to build a new image from your Dockerfile
-- Build a docker image from your Dockerfile: `docker build -t gene_api .`
+- Build a docker image from your Dockerfile: `docker build -t crime_api .`
 - Run the docker redis server: `docker run --rm -u $(id -u):$(id -g) -p 6379:6379 -d -v $PWD/data:/data redis:7 --save 1 1`
 - Transfer ownership of data folder from root to ubuntu: `sudo chown ubuntu:ubuntu data/`